 As regards Resource Depletion the benefit of new dyeing process is partially weakened by the raw materials contribution.
-A reduction is of course present but with a percentage referred to use phase of only 9% for the entire life cycle.
+A reduction is of course present but with a percentage referred to use phase of only 11%.

 Total freshwater consumption, including rainwater, Swiss Ecoscarcity